 - In Bram Stoker's Dracula, Jonathan Harker is seduced by three undead lady vampires, though he doesn't actually have any rigor mortus coitus because the Count himself interrupts them.
 The vampire ladies eat a baby instead.

 - Red Dragon: The killer receives a blowjob while watching video footage of the family he plans to murder.

-- Scent of a Woman: Pacino outlines his long weekend plans, the key points on his itinerary being to get laid one last time and soon after commit suicide.
-Technically not Death by Sex, nor Out with a Bang as the sex and his death, which doesn't actually happen, are two separate events.
+- Scent of a Woman: Al Pacino outlines his long weekend plans, the key points on his itinerary being to get laid one last time and soon afterward kill himself.
+Technically this is neither Death by Sex nor Out with a Bang, as the sex and his death (which doesn't actually happen) are two separate events.

 - Taking Lives features a sex scene between a lead detective and the star witness, surrounded by crime scene photos of all the murder victims, which are shown briefly in closeup.

 - Team America: World Police: The wild puppet sex scene is immediately followed by a terrorist attack in another country that kills many people.

 - In Excalibur, Merlin shapeshifts Uther into a likeness of Cornwall so that he can have his way with Cornwall's wife, Igrayne, while the real Cornwall is ambushed and mortally wounded by Uther's men.
 The camera cuts back and forth between the bedroom, where Uther is sating his lust for Igrayne, and the battlefield, where Cornwall lies dying.